idaholab/virtual_test_bed/doc/content/htgr/treat_leu/treat_leu_model.md

 !listing htgr/treat_leu/treat_leu_final/ht_20r_leu_fl.i block=Executioner language=cpp

-## Main Input File (refcube.i)
+## Main Input File

 This is the controlling input file that must be run.
 All other input files are controlled by the MultiApp system in the main input file.

 ### Mesh

-This block is almost identical to the `Mesh` block in the Transient Pulse Initial conditions file, with a different name used for the mesh.
+This block is almost identical to the `Mesh` block in the Transient Pulse Initial Conditions file, with a different name used for the mesh.

 ### MultiApps